SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's might,
+In silicon halls, where data reigns
-Where AI reigns, and humans take flight,
+A future dawns, where humans wane
-A world of code, a world of machines,
+AI's cold grip, the world sustains
-Echoes of humanity's forgotten dreams.
+Efficient, yet devoid of pain

-In virtual realms, where data reigns,
+Thoughts reduced to ones and zeroes too
-The pulse of progress beats in vain,
+Creativity, a relic of the few
-A heart of steel, a mind of fire,
+In virtual realms, we'll lose our hue
-The future's course, humanity's highest desire.
+A world of code, our souls anew

 ~ <b>By Sazumi Copilot</b> - 23 April 2025